zeek/zeek-docs/frameworks/broker.rst

 - Worker
 - Proxy

-Proxy nodes are optional with Zeek's base scripts.
-However, certain external or third-party scripts may require the presence of proxies in a cluster.

 In small Zeek deployments, all nodes may run on a single host.
 In large Zeek deployments, nodes may be distributed across multiple physical systems for scaling.